 The company had attempted to use these solutions to stitch together all these systems in the past, but the complexity of the environment—the volume and variety of data—had proved too difficult to overcome.
-With an environment this large, writing and implementing rules often becomes too complex.
+With an environment this large, writing and implementing rules often become too complex.
 Every incremental source that needs to be added requires hundreds of rules and copious amounts of time, making this approach at some point no longer feasible.

 Adopting machine learning: a better alternative to MDM

 To solve the problem, a team at the bank created a “data factory” approach involving a probabilistic, machine-learning based approach to data unification.
 In just over six months, the bank ingested and profiled 35 large data sources with 3.7 million rows of data to produce 325,000 clusters of customer records.